frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-frontity-project.md

 ```

 {% hint style="info" %}
-`npx` downloads an npm package to run just this one time and then removes it from your computer - [earn more here](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).
+`npx` downloads an npm package to run just this one time and then removes it from your computer - [learn more here](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).
 {% endhint %}

 A new browser tab should open automatically for you.
 If it didn't then open `http://localhost:3000` in your browser.